jacksonhturner/SanGro/README.md

 ### Shell script

-Sangro is initiated through a shell script that resembles the following:
+SanGro is initiated through a shell script that resembles the following:

 ```
 nextflow run ../sangro/main.nf \